corrode/corrode.github.io/content/blog/ugly/index.md

 ```

-All we do is creating a map of key-value pairs from some input.
+All we do is create a map of key-value pairs from some input.
 At this stage we might as well convert `parse_config_file` into an `EnvParser` struct.
 And while we're at it, let's lift the requirement of passing a file path to the parser
 and instead accept any type that implements `Read`.